mikermcneil/waterline-query-builder/docs/syntax.md

 | ------------ | --------------------------------------------------------
 | record       | The basic unit of data in Waterline.
 Always contains a primary key.
 Equivalent to a SQL row or a Mongo document.
 | primary key  | A record's unique identifier.
 Always either an integer or a string.
-| field name   | The name of a property which is extant in all records in a particular collection.
+| column name  | The name of a property which is extant in all records in a particular table.
 Equivalent to a SQL column name.
-| collection   | A set of (at least partially) homogeneous records.
+| table        | A set of (at least partially) homogeneous records.
 Equivalent to a SQL table or Mongo collection.
-| datastore    | A set of collections.
+| datastore    | A set of tables.
 Equivalent to a SQL or Mongo "database".

 ##### Statements